Practice Routine Tip #1: Write Down Your Plans (With Times)

 Basically, your practice plan is like a series of goals that you want your team to get through that day.
 And we all know that goals that are written down are much more likely to be reached!
 I go into more detail about the importance of writing down your plan in our free Practice Planning Series.

-For outdoor sports like baseball, lacrosse, & tennis, buckets are the most underrated tool for practice organization.
-For basketball and volleyball coaches on the other hand, it might be your ball racks.
+For outdoor sports like baseball, softball, & lacrosse, buckets are the most underrated tool for practice organization.

 If you have specific equipment that you use every day, it helps to think about where you will need them beforehand.
 For example, I will typically set out buckets in the places that I know we will need them in order to keep practice flowing.